 WORDPRESS.
 I don’t write about it because I am not technically qualified to say much.
 All my sites were built by me using WordPress and are maintained by me.
 I was able to follow most directions, even though many were poorly written.
 It took too much time and was unnecessarily difficult and frustrating—five years and five blogs later and I am still a novice who is continually confounded!
 READ MORE

 THE HEADLINE caught my attention, as it was supposed to: “Advanced OOP For WordPress.”
 As should be obvious to most people familiar with newspaper, magazines, and now online articles, the headline is usually the first thing that most readers see in any article.
-Consequently, it is usually the first thing they read.
 READ MORE

 A LOT IS ASKED OF MYSTICAL LIBERALS!
 The latest is my cat now wakes me up at four o’clock.
 In the morning.
 She does this after failing to rouse Berni.
 El gato loco has finally realized that nothing rouses Princess Berni when she’s asleep (except the occasional pea that I place beneath her side of our double-thick futon).
 READ MORE